Drink, Grovel, Fuck: Prospectus

 - One Chromebook, on which I will write the ensuing posts on this blog.

-- One point-and-click digital camera, the sort of thing I hadn’t owned in years, and which now comes with an astoundingly unnecessary 20-megapixel imaging capacity.
+- One point-and-click digital camera, the sort of thing I haven’t owned in years, and which now comes with an astoundingly unnecessary 20-megapixel imaging capacity.
 I can’t imagine what I’d want to take pictures of, but perhaps there will exist amusing graffiti.

 - One power adapter and one voltage converter.